Philosophy of Leadership for Church Ministry

 Biblical leadership is the process of developing followers to become capable, effective, and devoted disciples of Christ who enthusiastically build the Kingdom of God through relationships, discipleship, and service.

 This approach to leadership recognizes that leadership is an ongoing event.
-For the process to be effective, leaders must commit to serve the people they are developing.
-This will require time and energy, and further require the leader invest themselves into the follower.
-As such, this approach recognizes that as the follower grows and develops into a mature disciple, the leader must demonstrate as well as teach what it looks like to be a capable, effective, and devoted disciple.
+For the process to be effective, leaders must commit to serving the people they are developing.
+This will require time and energy, and will further require the leader to invest in the follower.
+As such, this approach recognizes that as the follower grows and develops into a mature disciple, the leader must demonstrate, as well as teach, what it means to be a capable, effective, and devoted disciple.
 They must show and tell.
 Teaching and modeling will be a necessary part of the process.
-This process can only be achieved in a close relationship where both leader and follower are transparent with one another.
-Further, this approach recognizes that there is a specific goal that both the leader and follower are seeking to achieve.
+This process can only be achieved in a close relationship in which both the leader and the follower are transparent with one another.
+Further, this approach recognizes that both the leader and the follower have a specific goal to achieve.
 That goal is achieved when the follower can develop a close relationship with others, serving them as they are now the teacher discipling someone else, leading them to be a servant to others.
-Hence, this approach seeks to develop kingdom citizens who can, in turn, participate in the process of building the Kingdom of God with Christ.
+Hence, this approach seeks to develop kingdom citizens who can, in turn, participate in building the Kingdom of God with Christ.

 A note on the last three words is needed.
-“Relationships, discipleship, and service” describe not only the goal, but also describes the process.
-The process is meant to be ongoing from teacher to follower, to new follower who continues the pattern.
+“Relationships, discipleship, and service” describe not only the goal, but also the process.
+The process is meant to be ongoing from teacher to follower, to a new follower who continues the pattern.
 The relationship is the foundational structure upon which everything else takes place.
 Discipleship is the process of learning and developing those skills and characteristics that lead one to be an effective servant.
-And serving is the ultimate goal of the newly minted disciple who can now recreate that process in the life of someone else.
+And serving is the ultimate goal of the newly minted disciple, who can now recreate that process in someone else’s life.

 Implications for Ministry Leadership

 The above leadership philosophy has merit to address this problem for three reasons.
 First, it is biblical.
 It seeks to develop kingdom citizens the way Jesus did.
 Second, it is effective.
-Through the relational approach to discipleship, believers are not only encouraged to grow, but the relational process creates an environment of accountability ensuring this growth actually takes place.
-Jesus led his disciples in this way and the early church led their disciples in the same process (cf. Acts 2:42).
+Through the relational approach to discipleship, believers are not only encouraged to grow; the relational process also creates an environment of accountability, ensuring this growth actually takes place.
+Jesus led his disciples in this way, and the early church led their disciples in the same process (cf. Acts 2:42).
 The result was effective kingdom growth (Acts 2:47; 5:14; 8:4).
 Third, it restores the church to its essential mission of making disciples for Christ.
 As such, it helps create a genuine gospel culture that successfully obeys the Great Commission.

 Conclusion

-If it is true that without good leadership the things the church seeks to accomplish cannot get done, then it necessary to have a leadership philosophy consistent with the goals Christ has given the church and consistent with the context in which it works.
+If it is true that without good leadership, the things the church seeks to accomplish cannot get done, then it is necessary to have a leadership philosophy consistent with the goals Christ has given the church and consistent with the context in which it works.
 This paper has looked at a biblical model of leadership based on the example and ministry of Christ.
-It has also explored how transformational leadership, authentic leadership, and servant leadership theories can contribute to an effective philosophy of leadership for ministry.
+It has also explored how transformational, authentic, and servant leadership theories can contribute to an effective philosophy of leadership for ministry.
 It has also presented a philosophy of leadership that supports the goal of developing believers to become capable and effective disciples of Christ.
-It lays the groundwork of interpersonal relationships where the process of discipleship can take place.
-And finally, it seeks the result of presenting a mature disciple of Christ who can participate with Christ in Kingdom building.
-This is accomplished when a believer in Christ becomes a disciple who intentionally serves others by leading them to become an effective and devoted disciple themselves.
+It lays the groundwork for interpersonal relationships in which the process of discipleship can take place.
+And finally, it seeks to produce a mature disciple of Christ who can participate with Christ in Kingdom building.
+This is accomplished when a believer in Christ becomes a disciple who intentionally serves others by leading them to become effective and devoted disciples themselves.

 DeMarco, B. (2020, December 16).
 Leadership Philosophy 101: Who Are You?… Mastermind